 Governor Newsom Signs Landmark Bill, SB 793, to End the Retail Sale of Flavored Tobacco

 In response to decades of death and disease caused by the tobacco industry with its flavored tobacco products, Governor Newsom and California lawmakers answered the calls of Californians by passing Senate Bill (SB) 793.
-SB 793 prohibits the sale of flavored tobacco products in stores, including vapes and menthol cigarettes.
-The law holds the tobacco industry responsible by prohibiting retailers from selling flavored tobacco products.
-The law does not criminalize an individual for purchasing, using or possessing flavored tobacco products.
+SB 793 prohibits the sale of flavored tobacco products, including vapes and menthol cigarettes.
+The law holds the tobacco retailers, or their employees, responsible for the sale of flavored tobacco products.
+Individuals who possess them with the intent to sell also violate the law.
+The law does not criminalize an individual for purchasing, using or possessing flavored tobacco products for personal use.

 Starting January 1, 2021, retailers will be prohibited from selling these flavored tobacco products:1

 The law does not apply to: the sale of flavored shisha/hookah, premium cigars over $12, and loose leaf pipe tobacco.

 SB 793 comes in the wake of the 2019 EVALI outbreak that caused a serious and mysterious lung illness in mostly young people,2 and the youth vaping epidemic, in which youth vaping skyrocketed by 218% in the last two years among middle school students and by 125% among high school students.3,4

 The tobacco industry hooks kids on vaping by using fun flavors that sparks curiosity and makes tobacco taste good.
 That puts teens at risk for a lifetime of nicotine addiction, health problems, and permanent brain changes.
 Sadly, 97% of kids who vape use flavors.5 SB 793 eliminates a huge access point for kids to get flavored tobacco products – retail stores.
 For more information on the teen vaping epidemic visit www.FlavorsHookKids.org